 The title of this article says it all.
-Celebrate National Photography Month by getting to know the ancestors of your beloved smart phone!
+It’s time to get to know the ancestors of your beloved smart phone!

 1. The Camera Obscura

 The camera obscura, Latin for “dark room,” is the first step of innovations to what would eventually become the modern camera.
 It was more of a projector than a camera, really, because it couldn’t store any image, but merely reflected light rays onto the wall of a box through an aperture, which is a small hole containing a lens.
 Incredibly enough, the device dates back possibly to the ancient Chinese and ancient Greeks, but the first official records of one was in 1021 AD, when an Arab physicist named Ibn al-Haytham published “The Book of Optics” and created the first prototype.
 Check out this great video with an awesome 90s-style intro from School Tube if you want an in-depth explanation of how the camera obscura works.